YaleLibraryStatLab/intro-to-R/README.md

 3. Download this repository: green **Code** button above → **Download ZIP**, then unzip it.
 (Or `git clone` it if you use git.)

 Nothing else to install.
-The workshop uses base R only — no packages.
+The workshop uses base R only.

 ## Getting started